BackupTheBerlios/hjb-svn/trunk/docs/rst/rollback-session.rst

 :Returns: N/A

-This **GET** request rolls back the transactional session at the specified URI.
+This **GET** request rolls back the transactional session identified by the URI at the root of the request's URL.
 This command

-* is idempotent during the lifetime of the session, i.e, if sent to a a transactional session that is already rolled back, it is ignored.
+* is idempotent during the lifetime of the session.
+I.e, if sent to a a transactional session that is already rolled back, it is ignored.
   If the session is no longer present, it responds with a *404 Not Found* response.

-* is ignored by sessions that are not transacted.
+* is ignored by sessions that are not transactional.

 .. _back to commands: ./command-list.html